PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 input positions plus channelwise-constant and Conv-peer match families retain their former behavior.

-Its focused extraction audit confirms that a short source shape is a complete no-op.
+Its focused extraction audit confirms that a short source shape in the Conv- peer evidence branch is a complete no-op.
 The source `shape_signature` is now materialized and required to be rank four before the indexed setter.
 A malformed signature therefore retains a complete ModelIR fingerprint and zero statistic instead of being assigned to a rank-four output after input rewiring.
 Architecture tests keep signature materialization before the first mutation.

-No strict xfail remains.
+The channelwise-constant evidence branch has two remaining strict xfails.
+Its `[1,1,1,C]` prefix guard is followed by `source_shape[3]` and `adapter_shape[3]` reads before the common rank check.
+Short source or adapter metadata therefore raises before returning a no-op.
+Rank-four validation must precede both evidence branches before ownership extraction.

 The two terminal fixed three-round broadcast/Transpose/shape convergence loops are owned by `_run_indexed_binary_layout_convergence`.
 One index is built per